 This claim seems shocking at first.
 Most people think of Black Hammer as strictly a political cult; and communists are used to militant atheism in our abusive microsects, not to dark magic.

 Yet as we explained in Pt.
 1 of our expose, Black Hammer truly aims to be a one-stop fraud shop.
 Augustus--Gussy for short--is nothing else if not a performer; so they have recently decided to play spiritual guru, too.
 In that role they stomp on Africa's religious traditions as foolishly and disdainfully as on its history and politics.

-That is the real meaning behind this unsettling cult video by Black Hammer, released on May 5, 2021.
+That is the real meaning behind this unsettling cult video by Black Hammer, released in 2020.
 In the video, Gazi bounces around the stage like a whole theater kid on Tina, wearing full Joker makeup, taunting white anarchists, and laughing over the death of Anne Frank; while silent, anonymous goons stand guard in the back, like shock troops in a DC cartoon.

 When viewers mocked Gussy's reveal as Earth's lamest super-villain, members of Black Hammer shot back angrily that this was, in fact, an "Esu invocation," that Gazi was really channeling the Yoruba trickster-deity.
 By a stroke of gaslight magic, Gazi's critics were now failing to show adequate respect to African traditions.

 Only, less naive viewers had noticed that there were none of the traditional effects of an Ifa ceremony on that stage--no ritual garments, no drum, no altar or offerings, no officiating Babalawo.

 As it turns out, Gazi had consulted with Pat and Jack prior to doing the video, and then directly ignored their instructions for doing the event as an authentic Ifa ritual.